ellman12/MemoryMosaic/README.md

-# Not Google Photos
+# Photos Storage Server

-Not Google Photos.
-Nope.
-Definetly not a personal clone of Google Photos for my own use.
+Basically a NAS for storing photos and videos.
+Hopefully will become what is essentially a clone of Google Photos for my own purposes.